Key Takeaway

 Serious but Uncommon Risks

 Ozempic carries a boxed warning regarding the risk of thyroid C-cell tumors, which were observed in rodent studies at high doses.
-This risk has not been confirmed in humans, but the medication is contraindicated for patients with a personal or family history of medullary thyroid carcinoma or MEN 2.
+This risk hasn't been confirmed in humans, but the medication is contraindicated for patients with a personal or family history of medullary thyroid carcinoma or MEN 2.
 Pancreatitis is another rare but serious potential risk.
 Patients should seek immediate medical attention for severe, persistent abdominal pain.
 Gallbladder events, including gallstones, have also been reported, particularly in patients experiencing rapid weight loss.

 Cardiovascular Benefits

 Ozempic has demonstrated cardiovascular safety and benefit.
-The SUSTAIN-6 trial showed a statistically significant reduction in major adverse cardiovascular events (cardiovascular death, nonfatal heart attack, and nonfatal stroke) compared to placebo in patients with type 2 diabetes and high cardiovascular risk.
-This makes Ozempic one of the few diabetes medications with proven cardiovascular protective effects, and it is often preferred for patients with both diabetes and established heart disease.
+The SUSTAIN-6 trial[1] showed a statistically significant reduction in major adverse cardiovascular events (cardiovascular death, nonfatal heart attack, and nonfatal stroke) compared to placebo in patients with type 2 diabetes and high cardiovascular risk.
+This makes Ozempic one of the few diabetes medications with proven cardiovascular protective effects, and it's often preferred for patients with both diabetes and established heart disease.

 Safety in Off-Label Weight Management Use